Cameras, Lighting, and Related Tools

 For backdrops, I find I enjoy Godox’s 12" Wide Angle Reflector (B&H).
 This manages to stay rather low to the ground, and places a cone that avoids excessive light spillage behind the subject.

-5. …what are your “go-to” settings?
+5. What are your “go-to” settings?

 I start all my sessions with these settings: